-If the session is interrupted and you are not having an emergency, disconnect from the session and I will wait two (2) minutes and then re-contact you via the telementalhealth platform on which we agreed to conduct therapy.
-If you do not receive a call back within two (2) minutes, then call me on the phone number I provided you (401-595-3191).
+If the session is interrupted and you are not having an emergency, disconnect from the session and I will wait two (2) minutes and then re-contact you via the Telehealth platform on which we agreed to conduct therapy.
+If you do not receive a call back I will TEXT you with further instructions.